-Because of the common vision of President S. Radhakrishnan-the remarkable philosopher-statesman-and Prime Minister Pandit Jawaharlal Nehru, the Indian Institute of Advanced Study Society was registered on 6 October 1964 under the Registration of Societies Act of 1860.
+The Indian Institute of Advanced Study came into existence because of the common vision of President S. Radhakrishnan-the remarkable philosopher-statesman and Prime Minister Pandit Jawaharlal Nehru.
+The Indian Institute of Advanced Study Society was registered on 6 October 1964 under the Registration of Societies Act of 1860.
 Exactly fifty-four weeks later, the Institute was formally inaugurated by President Radhakrishnan himself.

 Under the Memorandum of Association, the primary objective of the Institute was 'to provide an environment suitable for academic research' in the humanities, and the social and natural sciences.
 In his inaugural address, Professor Radhakrishnan emphasized that a crucial question for the Institute to engage with was 'whether what has come down to us as truth is in fact true or requires some kind of modification'.
 'We should not', he said, 'be prisoners of the status quo'.

 A host of luminaries were closely associated with the Institute at its inception.
 The President of the Society was Dr. Zakir Husain, Vice-President of India, and Shri M.C.
 Chagla, Education Minister, was its Vice-President.
 Professor Niharranjan Ray was chosen as its first Director.
 In 1968, a review committee appointed by the Governing Body recognized that the country's first institution for multidisciplinary studies had come into existence.
 By bringing together 'Fellows in Residence', the Institute had begun to promote an 'inter-change of ideas, methodologies and techniques between scholars belonging to different fields of knowledge'.
 While paying a glowing tribute to Professor Niharranjan Ray, the committee recommended that 'the residential character, the autonomy and the academic freedom of the Institute should be preserved'.